jwyterlin/DesignPatterns-iOS/README.md

 # DesignPatterns-iOS

-An example app using design patterns
+An example app using design patterns.

+In this example I used:

+- MVC
+- Singleton
+- Facade
+- Decorator
+- Adapter
+- Observer
+- Memento
+- Command